 - 2 teaspoons Thai red curry paste

-- 2 green onions, sliced thin
+- 2 green onions sliced thin

-- 1/4 bunch cilantro, chopped
+- ¼ bunch cilantro chopped

-Cook rice according to package directions.
+- Cook rice according to package directions.
 This recipe works best if the rice is cooked the day before so it dries out slightly.
 If cooking the same day, cook earlier in the day and place in refrigerator without a lid so it dries more quickly.

-When ready, assemble ingredients:
+- When ready, assemble ingredients:

-Place onion, garlic, bell pepper and red pepper flakes together in bowl.
+- Place onion, garlic, bell pepper and red pepper flakes together in bowl.

-Place carrots & peas in a second bowl.
+- Place carrots & peas in a second bowl.

-Place rice mixed with 1 Tablespoon of vegetable oil, pineapple chunks and cashews in another bowl.
+- Place rice mixed with 1 Tablespoon of vegetable oil, pineapple chunks and cashews in another bowl.

-Mix soy sauce and Thai curry paste together and set aside.
+- Mix soy sauce and Thai curry paste together and set aside.

 - Add the onion-pepper mixture from the first bowl and stir-fry for about 1 minute.
 If pan becomes a little dry add a little chicken stock or white wine.

-Now add the rice mixture to the pan along with the soy sauce/curry paste and stir-fry about 5-8 minutes.
+- Now add the rice mixture to the pan along with the soy sauce/curry paste and stir-fry about 5-8 minutes.
 They usually say to cook until you hear the rice making popping sounds.

-Place into serving bowl and garnish with green onion and cilantro.
+- Place into serving bowl and garnish with green onion and cilantro.